wp-plugins/music-store/readme.txt

 A: First, go to the settings page of music store and be sure the PayPal checkbox is checked, and has defined the seller's email.
 Second, in case of collections, be sure the collection has a price defined and songs associated.
 Third, in case of songs, be sure the song has a price defined and a audio file associated.

-= Q: Why the song don't displays on music store? =
+= Q: Why the songs don't displays on music store? =

 A: If you want to sale a song as a single, it is required to check the "Sell as a single" checkbox in the song data form.